-The Company is 50% owned by Quayside Properties Limited, and 50% owned by TBP Holdings Limited.
-Quayside Properties Limited is part of the Quayside Group which is ultimately owned by the Bay of Plenty Regional Council.
+As at 30 June 2023, the Company is 50% owned by Quayside Properties Limited, 25% owned by Quayside Holdings Limited and 25% owned by TBP Holdings Limited.
+Quayside Properties Limited and Quayside Holdings Ltd are part of the Quayside Group which is ultimately owned by the Bay of Plenty Regional Council.